Yunuuuu/biomisc/tests/testthat/_snaps/run_motif_fisher.md

           strsplit

-      Mapping seqnames of `mut_data` to `ref_genome` ("UCSC") Condition
-      Warning in `valid.GenomicRanges.seqinfo()`:
-      GRanges object contains 7 out-of-bound ranges located on sequences chr9, chr21, chr22, chr6, and chr19.
-Note that ranges located on a sequence whose length is unknown (NA) or on a circular sequence are not considered out-of-bound (use seqlengths() and isCircular() to get the lengths and circularity flags of the underlying sequences).
-You can use trim() to trim these ranges.
-See ?`trim,GenomicRanges-method` for more information.
-    Message
-      Defining signature motif frequency and background context i Using "C>T" and "C>G" to define background_mut_freq i Using "TCA", "TCT", "TGA", and "AGA" to define signature_mut_freq
+      Mapping seqnames of `mut_data` to `ref_genome` ("UCSC") Defining signature motif frequency and background context i Using "C>T" and "C>G" to define background_mut_freq i Using "TCA", "TCT", "TGA", and "AGA" to define signature_mut_freq